Chicago Schools with Dental Programs

 Saint Xavier University

-Saint Xavier University is a Catholic institution serving roughly 5,000 students every year at its three Chicago-area campuses.
+Saint Xavier University is a Catholic institution serving roughly 4,000 students every year at its three Chicago-area campuses.
 Part of the school's College of Arts and Sciences, the Pre-Health Professions Program prepares students with the credits required to enter a professional health program, such as medicine or dentistry.
-Pre-health students are not required to choose a particular major, although the school recommends opting for a scientific field such as chemistry or biology.
+Dental students enter a biology pre-health program and then choose the pre-dentistry track.

 The school's pre-dentistry program prepares students to attend dental school, and Saint Xavier works closely with the University of Illinois - Chicago's College of Dentistry to make the transition as smooth as possible.
 Students are encouraged to volunteer, shadow and explore the programs and clinics at UIC to get a better idea of what area they would like to specialize in while working on their undergraduate degree at Saint Xavier.